crweaver225/Portfolio-CW/content/posts/engineering/SOLID/index.md

   int getArea() const override;
 }
 ```
 From a mathematical standpoint, having a square inherit from a rectangle makes sense.
 But consider this problem.
-When computing the getArea() function, we expect the width with be multiplied by the height.
+When computing the getArea() function, we expect the width to be multiplied by the height.
 If we set the height to 7 and the width to 4, we expect getArea() = 24.
 But this will not be the case for the Square class which must have an equal width and height.
-For the square class, setting the height and width separately makes not sense.
+For the square class, setting the height and width separately makes no sense.
 When dealing with abstractions of this type, we may well have a function like this:

 ```C++
 void transform(Rectangle &rectanle) {